Patriarch Nicholas I of Alexandria: Relations with the Church of Rome

 In 1218–1219, Crusaders captured Damietta as a base to invade and ravage Egypt from the Ayyubid Muslims.
 After a crushing defeat in 1221, Crusaders surrendered Damietta and signed an 8-year truce.
 Native Egyptian Christians underwent renewed persecution by the Muslims in retaliation.
-Patriarch Nicholas died in deep poverty, 6 years before Crusaders returned to briefly capture Damietta before being liberated by the Muslims.
+Patriarch Nicholas died in deep poverty, 6 years before Crusaders returned to briefly capture Damietta before being retaken by the Muslims.